qmk/qmk_firmware/docs/de/newbs_building_firmware.md

 ## Deine Firmware erzeugen

-When your changes to the keymap are complete you will need to build the firmware.
-To do so go back to your terminal window and run the build command:
 Wenn Du damit fertig bist deine Tastaturbelegung anzupassen musst Du noch die Firmware erzeugen. Öffne dazu wieder die Befehlszeile und führe folgenden Befehl aus:

     make <my_keyboard>:<my_keymap>